-The Amakhala Foundation is home to the social projects of the Amakhala Game Reserve, as well as the educational projects of the Conservation Centre.
+The Amakhala Foundation is home to the community and conservation projects of the Amakhala Game Reserve, as well as the educational projects of the Conservation Centre.
 It was established in 2009 to coincide with the Reserve’s 10th anniversary, and is overseen by a Trust with five members.

 The Foundation is funded by outside donor bodies as well as through the payment of bed levies from Amakhala’s commercial lodges.

 The Amakhala Foundation focuses on the following projects:

 The Foundation’s Environmental Education programme aims to cultivate an understanding and love of nature in the children who visit the Amakhala Conservation Centre (ACC), thus increasing awareness and concern so that future generations can enjoy our natural habitats.

 Local primary school children attend education days at the ACC, notably during National Water Week in March, on World Environment Day in June, and during Arbor Week in September.
 High school pupils are sponsored to enjoy a day of learning about habitats and ecosystems as well as experiencing the animals in their natural environment while on a game drive.
 A partnership with Coaching for Conservation also sees numerous 10 year olds learning about rhino while playing soccer.
 University students benefit educationally by visiting the Centre and conduct specialised research projects within the reserve.
 Each year, close to 2000 people, young and old, are able to connect with nature through these different programmes.

 University students from Rhodes University and NMU have the opportunity to run selected research projects on the Reserve.